Interactive Media Courses

 Advanced techniques and technologies for programming computer game engines, multi-user games, virtual environments, and virtual reality simulations.
 Cross listed with IM 556, CIS 456, CIS 556.
 Prerequisite: junior standing, CIS 452, CIS 455; or consent of instructor.

 I M 457 - Digital Animation

 A studio course exploring computer modeling and animation.
 Survey of the theory, history, and practice involved with creating quality modeling for print media, and also modeling and animation for time-based audiovisual media.
-Cross-listed as IM 557, CIS 457, CIS 557.
-Prerequisites: junior standing; ART 105, ART 106, IM 285; or consent of instructor.
+Cross-listed as CIS 457, CIS 557.
+Prerequisite: junior standing; ART 105, ART 106, IM 285; or consent of instructor.

 I M 458 - Sound Design